PHP Type Casting

 echo $floatValue; // Outputs: 3.14

-Handling Non-Numeric Strings: When casting a non-numeric string to a float, PHP will attempt to extract the numeric part at the beginning of the string.
-If no numeric part is found, the result is 0.0
+Handling Non-Numeric Strings: If you try to convert a non-numeric string to a float, PHP will try to retrieve the number part from the start of the string.
+If no number can be retrieved, the outcome is

 <?php